atriumlts/subpixel/README.md

 convolutional neural network to extract features at different scales.
 But for applications such as image superresolution and autoencoders, both downsampling and upsampling operations are necessary in a feedforward pass.
-The community took inspiration on how the gradients are implemented in CNNs are used them as a feedforward layer instead.
+The community took inspiration on how the gradients are implemented in CNNs and applied them as a feedforward layer instead.

 But as one may have observed the upsampling operation as implemented above